JavaScript seems to be disabled in your browser. For the best experience on our site, be sure to turn on Javascript in your browser.

 Reduced costs?

-If that last benefit got your attention, let me break down some ” Australian Workers Compensation Statistics for you.
+If that last benefit caught your attention, here are some Australian Workers’ Compensation Statistics.

-• The three occupations with the highest rate of serious claims are Labourers, Machinery Operators and Drivers and Community and Personal Service Workers.
+• The three occupations with the highest rate of serious claims are Machinery Operators and Drivers, Labourers, and Technicians and Trades Workers.

-• The three industries with the highest rate of serious claims are Agriculture, Forestry and Fishing Manufacturing and Construction.
+• The five industries with the highest rate of serious claims are Agriculture, Forestry and Fishing; Public Administration and Safety; Transport, Postal and Warehousing; Manufacturing; and Construction.

-• Across the age groups, workers aged between 45 and 54 were more likely to make a serious claim.
+• Across the age groups, workers aged 45 and 54 were more likely to make a serious claim.
+Workers aged 25-44 had the lowest serious claims frequency rate.

-• Of all serious claims, 10% were due to Diseases and 90% due to Injury and Musculoskeletal Disorders.
+• Of all serious claims, 10.5% were due to Mental Health Issues, and over 80% were due to Injury and Diseases.

 Workplace Health Safety Blog 2